odin-lang/odin-lang.org/content/docs/install.md

 To use Odin `link.exe` is required to be in the PATH of the callee as mentioned, this can either be achieved but calling Odin from the X64 Visual Studio command prompt or by calling the vcvarsall.bat (with x64 as an argument) script either in your shell or in your build script.

-#### For MacOS
+#### For macOS
-Make sure all requirements for MacOS are installed, after installing LLVM through Homebrew make sure to add it to the PATH:
+Make sure all requirements for macOS are installed, after installing LLVM through Homebrew make sure to add it to the PATH:
 - run `echo 'export PATH="/usr/local/opt/llvm/bin:$PATH"' >> ~/.zshrc_profile` to add LLVM to your PATH.

 Then run `source ~/.bash_profile` or `source ~/.zshrc` to update your PATH variable in the current terminal session depending on your shell.